John VI Kantakouzenos: Civil war

 The ensuing civil war lasted six years; calling in foreign allies and mercenaries of every description, the two sides completely disrupted and almost ruined the empire.
 At first, John VI marched to Thessalonica, which the ruling families planned to hand over to him.
 Apokaukos anticipated this move and sent a fleet to reinforce the city, obliging John to flee to Serbia, where Stefan Dušan sheltered him and lent him military support.
 This proved largely ineffectual, and only the intervention of John's old friend and ally Umur of Aydin broke the regency's siege of his headquarters at Didymoteichon.

-During another attempt on Thessalonica the following year, the Serbians switched sides to support the regency, leaving John stranded once more before that city.
+During another attempt to capture Thessalonica the following year, the Serbs switched sides to support the regency, leaving John stranded once more outside that city.
 Yet again, Umur came to his rescue, and their combined forces broke out of Macedonia to return to Didymoteichon.
-The war dragged on another four years as neither side could dislodge the other, although time was on John VI's side.
-He struck a bargain with the Ottoman Turks, giving Orhan Bey his daughter, Theodora, for his harem and permitting him to take Greek Christians as slaves.
+The war dragged on for another four years as neither side could dislodge the other, although time was on John VI's side.
+He struck a bargain with the Ottoman Turks, giving Orhan Bey his daughter, Theodora, in marriage and permitting him to take Greek Christians as slaves.
 The Greco-Turkish force prevailed and John VI entered Constantinople in triumph on 8 February 1347.
 (Note: His entry into the city later formed the subject of Constantine Cavafy's poem "John Kantakouzenos Triumphs".)
-Empress Anna and John VI agreed that the latter would rule as senior emperor for ten years, after which John V would reach seniority and share power as an equal to Kantakouzenos.
+Empress Anna and John VI agreed that the latter would rule as senior emperor for ten years, after which John V would reach adulthood and share power as an equal to Kantakouzenos.
 The formal coronation of John VI took place on 21 May.